 Circulars, Inserts, and Wraps

-- Inserts and wraps appear inside or around larger pieces like newspapers
+Circulars, inserts, and wraps are an efficient and cost-effective marketing format.
+They’re typically printed on lightweight paper.
+Inserts and wraps appear inside or around larger pieces like newspapers.

 Parcels and Dimensional Mailers

-- Best when mailing to a small group of high-value prospects
+- Mailing to a small group of high-value prospects

 Direct Mail Strategies and Delivery Methods